 Processing times can vary; clearance and visa issues solely under the control of the Government of Japan can take several weeks or longer, so it is never too early to begin the process.

-Availability of Tokyo's Deposition Room
+Availability of Deposition Rooms

 This page is updated regularly, so please check back for updates.